-The best wireless chargers you can buy today
+The best wireless chargers you can buy today in 2022

 Anker certainly knows its charging tech, and the PowerWave 10W Stand gives you the perfect place to pop down your phone after a long (and battery draining) day – it gives you between 5W and 10W of power, depending on the make and model of your phone.